ADD CONDITION

 Additional Information

 You should use this medication only as directed.
-For adults and children over 12 years, apply the sticky side of the patch to the affected area after carefully removing the backing.
-You can wear one patch for up to 8 hours and repeat this process as necessary, but do not exceed four patches in a day.
-If you are under 12 years old, consult a physician before use.
+For adults and children over 12 years, apply one patch to the skin for up to 8 hours, and you can repeat this process as needed, but do not exceed four applications in a day.
+Be careful not to bandage the area tightly or use a heating pad with the patch, and avoid contact with your eyes and mucous membranes.
+It's important not to apply the patch to any wounds or damaged skin.
+If you are pregnant or breastfeeding, consult a healthcare professional before using this product.

 FAQ

-What minor pains does this product relieve?
+What conditions does this drug temporarily relieve?

-How do I use the patch?
+How should I use the patch?

 Carefully remove the backing from the patch and apply the sticky side to the affected area.
 Wear one patch for up to 8 hours and do not exceed 4 patches daily.